-The business was converted into a limited liability company called the Birmingham Vinegar Brewery in 1879.
+The business was converted into a limited liability company, the Birmingham Vinegar Brewery in 1879.
 It had a nominal capital of £100,000.
 John Leslie Tompson was appointed as managing director.

 Private correspondence reveals that Carne Rasch later came to regard J L Tompson as a swindler.
+He was suspected of falsifying expenses charges.
 Tompson was declared bankrupt in 1884, following a series of unfortunate personal investments.

-Three giant wooden vats, each capable of holding 140,000 gallons of vinegar, were installed at Stourport in the 1890s.
+Three large wooden vats, each capable of holding 140,000 gallons of vinegar, were installed at Stourport in around 1891.
 It was claimed that they were the largest vats in the world.

 The Birmingham Vinegar Brewery had a capital of £150,000 by 1897.
 It was the second largest vinegar manufacturer in the world.